HumaticsLAB/SEAM-Match-RCNN/README.md

 # for that, check that `which conda`, `which pip` and `which python` points to the
 # right path.
 From a clean conda env, this is what you need to do

-conda create --name mms -y python=3 conda activate mms
+conda create --name seam -y python=3 conda activate seam

 pip install cython tqdm opencv-python